PADI International, Inc.

 PADI members include supervisory personnel, instructors, and retail and resort personnel.
 PADI members include PADI Divemasters and Assistant Instructors, who have completed courses allowing them to perform limited teaching activities and primarily act as supervisory personnel during diving instructional activities conducted by fully qualified PADI Instructors.
 PADI instructors include PADI Underwater Instructors, Open Water Scuba Instructors, Master Instructors, and Course Directors (instructor trainers).
 These members have completed specific qualification programs allowing them to teach the public how to scuba dive and, in the case of the Course Directors, train instructors.

-PADI International is headquartered in the United States with branch and service offices located in Australia, Canada, Switzerland, Japan, Norway, Sweden, and the United Kingdom.
+PADI International is headquartered in the United States with branch and service offices located in Australia, Canada, the United Kingdom, Japan, Brazil, Russia and China.
 PADI Worldwide (corporate headquarters) is located in California.
-PADI Offices serve close to 100,000 individual professional members and more than 4,000 dive centers and resorts in more than 175 countries.
+PADI Offices serve more than 136,000 individual professional members and more than 6,200 dive centers and resorts in more than 175 countries.
+PADI Professionals have issued more than 23 million certifications around the world.

 To serve the needs of divers worldwide, translations of PADI education materials are available in more than 20 languages.